smnorris/bcbrat/README.md

 #### Software

-`gdal`/`geopandas`/`rasterio` are required - install these to your system (consider using conda), then install the final Python dependencies:
+`gdal`/`geopandas`/`rasterio` are required - install these to your system first.

-`pip install requirements.txt`
+When complete, install the final Python dependencies with `pip`:

+	pip install -r requirements.txt

 #### Services